salzman-lab/SPLASH/README.md

     -latest
 ```

 Note: Sherlock users who have access to the horence Oak directory do not need to specify this parameter; it will default to a prebuilt-samplesheet on Oak.

-## Optional Inputs
+## Bypassing significance calculations
 *`--anchors_file`*

-To bypass the `get_anchors` step and input a list of anchors of interest, provide this parameter.
-Please note that the samplesheet must be provided as well.
+To input a list of anchors of interest and skip significant calculations, provide this parameter.
+This can be used if a user wants to generate contingency tables, consensus files, and/or annotation-based outputs from a specific list of anchors.

 The anchors file should be a 1 column file with a header, consisting of a list of anchor sequences of interest, with one anchor per line.
 An example:
 ```